 I am Thankful Writing

-This set comes with vocabulary words to help student tell what they are thankful for.
+This set comes with vocabulary words to help students tell what they are thankful for.
 This is a great opportunity to integrate basic vocabulary into a lesson for all students.
 The vocabulary words are also helpful for beginning writers.

 You can use these task cards for speaking or writing.
 One strategy to help students generate ideas for writing is to have them talk with a partner or in a small group about what they are thankful for and why.
 Then have the students use the vocabulary cards can help them add details about why they are thankful.

 Students can use sticky notes to write or draw what they are thankful for.
-Another idea is that they can say what they are thankful for as a speaking warm up.
+Another idea is that they can say what they are thankful for as a speaking warm-up.

 Graphic Organizer & Writing Page

 This graphic organizer will help students organize their thoughts and then write a paragraph about why they are thankful for a particular person or thing.
-It has space for writing or drawing depending on the students language level.
-Next they can use the writing page to write about what they are thankful for.
+It has space for writing or drawing depending on the student’s language level.
+Next, they can use the writing page to write about what they are thankful for.

 Get your FREE I am Thankful Set HERE

 This set of picture cards will help students speak and write about what they are thankful for.
 There are pictures that give ideas of being thankful at home, school, and in the community.